IBM-Cloud/openwhisk-darkvisionapp/README.md

   cd openwhisk-darkvisionapp/web
   ```

-1. If in the previous section you decided to use existing services instead of creating new ones,
+1. If in the previous section you decided to use existing services instead of creating new ones, open **manifest.yml** and update the Cloudant service name.

-open **manifest.yml** and update the Cloudant service name.
+1. If you configured an Object Storage service, make sure to add its name to the list of services in the **manifest.yml** services section or to uncomment the existing **objectstorage-for-darkvision** entry.

 1. Push the application to Bluemix: